SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 In her analysis of ..., Smith (2012) identifies five characteristics of ...
 In her introduction to ..., Smith (2012) identifies five characteristics of ...

-## Referring to Literature
+## Reference to another writer’s ideas or position (author as subject)

-> Reference to another writer’s ideas or position (author as subject)
+↑ Referring to Literature

 According to Smith (2003), preventative medicine is far more cost effective, and therefore ...
 As noted by Smith (2003) X is far more cost effective, and therefore ...